 - American Opportunity and Lifetime Learning Credit: For qualifying educational expenses for you, your spouse, or your dependents, reported to you and to the IRS on Form 1098-T.

 - Child and Dependent Care Credit: For expenses you paid for care by another individual for your child or disabled dependents so you could go to work, look for a job, or attend school.
 You’ll need the care provider’s tax identification number or Social Security number.

 - Child Tax Credit and the Credit for Other Dependents: For each individual you can claim as a dependent on your tax return.

 - Credit for the Elderly or the Disabled: For those age 65 or older or retired on permanent or total disability.

 - Earned Income Tax Credit: For low- and middle-income taxpayers.
 (Income limits apply.)

 - Recovery Rebate Credit: For economic stimulus payments you were entitled to receive in 2020 but did not.

 - Saver’s Credit: For contributions made to qualifying retirement plans.

 What to Bring to an Accountant for Tax Prep

 You’ll need all this information and documentation whether you prepare your tax return yourself or if you decide to use a tax professional.
-The difference with the professional is that you’ll have to take all pertinent information with you to your appointment, or gather it together in advance to send through fax or electronically.
-And you’ll need some additional documentation if you’re using someone for the first time.
+The difference with the professional is that you’ll have to take all pertinent information with you to your appointment or gather it together in advance to send through fax or electronically.
+You’ll also need some additional documentation if you’re using a tax professional for the first time.